rodrigosetti/l-systems/README.md

 be built and used to aid users edit L-Systems rules.
 This one, just take them as input.

-The program `lsystem.py` accepts a file as command line parameter or it reads from `stdin`.
-The contents of the input is a JSON with configurations for the L-System parameters as an object, _e.g._:
+The program `lsystem.py` accepts one or more filenames as command line arguments or it reads from `stdin`.
+The contents of the file is a JSON with configurations for the L-System parameters as an object, _e.g._:

     {
         "axiom": "X",